German diaspora: Czech Republic and Slovakia

 Before World War II, some 30% of the population in Czechia were ethnic Germans, and in the border regions and certain other areas they were in the majority.
 There are about 21,000 Germans in the Czech Republic (number of Czechs who have at least partly German ancestry probably runs into the hundreds of thousands).
 Their number has been consistently decreasing since World War II.
 According to the 2011 census, there remain 11 municipalities and settlements in Czech Republic with more than 6% Germans.

 The situation in Slovakia was different from that in Czech Republic, in that the number of Germans was considerably lower and that the Germans from Slovakia were almost completely evacuated to German states as the Soviet army was moving west through Slovakia, and only a fraction of those who returned to Slovakia after the end of the war were deported with the Germans from the Czech lands.

 Denmark

 In Denmark, the part of Schleswig that is now South Jutland County (or Northern Schleswig) is inhabited by about 12,000–20,000 ethnic Germans They speak mainly Standard German and South Jutlandic.
 A few speak Schleswigsch, a Northern Low Saxon dialect.

 France

-In France, over 100,000 German nationals residing in the French country.
+There are over 100,000 German nationals residing in France.
 The exact number is not known; some statistics indicate more than 300,000 Germans in France, but they are not officially sanctioned.
 There, the Germans live mainly in the northeastern area of France, i.e., in regions close to the Franco-German border (i.e. Alsace), and the island of Corsica.